Wortham Independent School District: 1950-1995

 WISD has continued to grow and build.
 In order to meet needs, a bond election was held for a new high school building and, on November 23, 1985, passed 211 for and 198 against.
 A bid was accepted from S.C.
 Maxwell Co. for $624,840.00.
 The new high school building was completed in 1986 on the west side of the elementary building.

 Modernization was desperately needed for the cafetorium.
 In 1989, Wortham ISD School Board Members voted to use $297,089.04 of local funds to build a new cafeteria and remodel the cafetorium to be used as a kindergarten / first grade building.
 The bid from DSA Construction Mgr. was accepted and construction began.
 (Wortham ISD Board minutes, May 25, 1989.)
 The cafeteria is being used to feed the students from kindergarten through high school.

 The students of WISD were continuing to play competitive sports in the 1940 gymnasium.
 Universal Interscholastic League had noted on several occasions the floor was not regulation size.
 WISD began saving funds in order to build a new facility.
 Once again, using $462,731.76 of local funds and the DSA Construction Mgr., construction began on the west end of the cafeteria.
 (Wortham ISD Board minutes, November 16, 1993.)
 The new gymnasium was completed in 1994.
 The original building is presently being used for P.E. classes, Little Dribbler basketball games and Wortham Ex-Student activities.

 In the fall of 1995, a bond was passed to build a middle school wing which is located on the south end of the high school building and a new kindergarten and first grade building.

+21st century

 Wortham High School is in a new high school that was completed the end of the 2012 school year.
 Wortham High School has partnered with Navarro College to offer many dual credit classes as well.